 The answer to the title question depends on a few factors, but, in general, yes —your trust can own your business after you die.
 There are several factors to consider, including the type of business and the type of trust.
 Is your business a limited liability company (LLC), a partnership, a corporation, or a sole proprietorship?
-Another consideration is how your business is managed; is your business managed as an LLC, a partnership, or a corporation?
-The answers to these questions will help determine the best course of action for setting up your business in the name of a trust.
+You will also need to consider how your company is managed.
+It can be managed as an LLC, a partnership, or a corporation.

-- LLC: If your business is an LLC, a trust can receive ownership of your business interest when you execute an assignment of interest.
+A trust can receive ownership of your business interest, if it is an LLC, when you execute an assignment of interest.
 If you are the LLC’s sole member, then after you have executed the transfer document assigning your interest to the trust, the trust will own 100 percent of your business.
 If your LLC has other members, your trust will own only the percentage of the business that you own.
 For example, if you have a 25 percent ownership interest in an LLC, your trust will own 25 percent.
 If your LLC issues membership certificates, you should submit your assignment document to the LLC and have new membership certificates issued in the trust’s name.

-- Partnership: As with an LLC, a partnership interest is transferred to a trust by an assignment of interest.
-It is important to review any partnership agreement to determine if there are restrictions or other conditions, such as consent requirements, to a transfer.
+As with an LLC, a partnership interest is transferred to a trust by an assignment of interest.
+It is important to review any partnership agreement.
+This can determine if there are restrictions or conditions, such as consent requirements, to a transfer.

-- Sole Proprietor: If you own your business as a sole proprietor, you have not created any separate legal business entity that needs to be transferred.
-To transfer ownership of your business’s assets to your trust, you will simply transfer ownership in the same way as you would any other assets that are in your personal name.
+If you are a sole proprietor, you have not created a legal business entity that needs to be transferred.
+You will simply transfer ownership in the same way as you would any other assets that are in your personal name.

-- Partnership: In a partnership where the partner participated in day-to-day management and has now transferred their ownership portion to a trust of which they are the trustee, the trustee will continue to manage the business as before the transfer.
-As with an LLC, after the partner’s death, the successor trustee will step in to manage the business unless the trust and partnership agreements specify otherwise, or the trustee has delegated their management duties to another person.
-If the partnership has delegated these duties to its officers or employees, then depending on what the trust and partnership agreements direct, the trustee will most likely continue to allow the other officers/employees to manage the business, both prior to and after the partner’s death.
+In a partnership where the partner participated in day-to-day management and has now transferred their ownership portion to a trust of which they are the trustee, the trustee will continue to manage the business as before the transfer.
+As with an LLC, after the partner’s death, the successor trustee will step in to manage the business.
+However, there can be exceptions if the trust and partnership agreements specify otherwise, or the trustee has delegated their management duties to another person.
+If the partnership has delegated these duties to its officers or employees, then the trustee will likely continue to allow them to manage the business.

-Although your trust can own your business after you die, you must consider many factors when transferring your business ownership interest to your trust.
+Although your trust can own your business after you die, there are many factors to consider.
 Other important factors to think about include how beneficiaries will access trust funds after death.
 The trust can be setup to receive income or profit distributions to owners or stockholders.
-Whether that income is distributed to the beneficiaries, and on what terms, will depend on the trust agreement’s terms.
+The trust agreement’s terms will determine if that income is distributed to the beneficiaries, and on what terms.

 Setting up your business in the name of your trust is absolutely possible.
-However, there are many factors that will impact how that trust should be set up, including the type of business, type of management of the business, beneficiaries, and more.
-It is important to consult with an estate planning attorney who has experience with business organization and business structure.
-The estate planning attorneys at Michaelson Law will ensure that you have considered all factors and help you properly complete transferring your business into the name of your trust, as well as many other complex estate planning matters.
+However, there are many factors to consider.
+It is important to consult with an attorney who has experience with business organization and structure.
+The attorneys at Michaelson Law are here to help with all your business and estate planning needs.